Black hole Near Horizons through the Looking Glass: String Carroll Maps

 \underline{\textit{(A)dS Schwarzschild Black hole}}:\\ The metric for the Schwarzschild black hole in asymptotically AdS and dS spacetimes is given as

 where $s=0$ corresponds to the Schwarzschild black hole in asymptotically AdS spacetime, whereas $s=1$ corresponds to the Schwarzschild black hole in asymptotically dS spacetime.
 The event horizon for these black holes will be denoted by $r_h$.
-The string Carroll metric data for this black hole are given below with $\alpha=\frac{\ell^2r_h}{\ell^2+3(-1)^sr_h^2}$
+The SC metric data for this black hole are given below with $\alpha=\frac{\ell^2r_h}{\ell^2+3(-1)^sr_h^2}$

 The Schwarzschild $dS$ black hole \cite{Gibbons:1977mu} ($s=1$ above) has in addition the cosmological horizon at the second physical zero of the blackening factor: the focus here is solely on the (outer) black hole horizon $r_h$.